scala/docs.scala-lang/_overviews/scala3-scaladoc/settings.md

 The current version of your project that appears in a top left corner.
 To provide compatibility with Scala2 aliases with `-doc-version`

 ##### -project-logo
 The logo of your project that appears in a top left corner.
+A separate logo for the dark theme can be provided with the suffix `_dark`.
+If the logo is, for example, `mylogo.png`, then `mylogo_dark.png` is assumed for the dark theme.
 To provide compatibility with Scala2 aliases with `-doc-logo`

 ##### -project-footer
 The string message that appears in a footer section.
 To provide compatibility with Scala2 aliases with `-doc-footer`